threefoldtechprojects/goldchain/specs/backend_integration.md

  # Integration with NBH backend systems

+## App public key to customer

+The Threefold app has a private/public key pair so a user can uniquely identify itself and sign requests to the public NBH API's.

+At NBH side there is the notion of customers.

+The big question is, **how do we link the two?**

 ## Customers vs addresses

 At NBH side we talk about (KYC'ed) Customers.
 In the goldchain we have the notion of (authorized) addresses.